souradip-chakraborty/souradip-chakraborty.github.io/index.md

 ## Teachings and Invited Talks
+* [2019] - *Technical Keynote speaker* for the very prestigious *Data Hack Summit’2019 by Analytics Vidhya* on *'Visual Attention and Image Captioning'*

-* [2019] - Thesis Supervisor for students at **upGrad**'s online Master's Program in Data Science as well as *Machine Learning with Liverpool John Moores University (LJMU)* .
+* [2019] - Thesis Supervisor for students at *upGrad*'s online Master's Program in Data Science as well as *Machine Learning with Liverpool John Moores University (LJMU)* .

-* [2019] - **Key-Note Lecturer** to the Faculty of Presidency University,Bangalore at the **Faculty Development Program** on Statistical Learning Theory and Machine Learning. (https://www.linkedin.com/posts/souradip-chakraborty_training-learning-science-activity-6562328408712454144-BWDD/)
+* [2019] - *Key-Note Lecturer* to the Faculty of Presidency University,Bangalore at the **Faculty Development Program** on Statistical Learning Theory and Machine Learning.

-* [2019] - **Key-Note Lecturer** to the students of Computer Science department of Coimbatore Institute of Technology at the **Machine Learning Workshop** on Machine Learning with Python. (https://www.linkedin.com/posts/souradip-chakraborty_machinelearningalgorithms-machinelearningtraining-activity-6574341911002341376-1c_w/)
+* [2019] - *Key-Note Lecturer* to the students of Computer Science department of Coimbatore Institute of Technology at the **Machine Learning Workshop** on Machine Learning with Python.

-* [2019] - Technical Keynote speaker for **Target Talks AI Session-3** Bangalore’2019. (https://www.eventshigh.com/detail/Bangalore/ff9d298989a5eebaad1968e2f0fa72a6?src=organizer_short_url)
+* [2019] - Technical Keynote speaker for **Target Talks AI Session-3** Bangalore’2019.

-* [2018] - **Youngest Technical Keynote speaker** for the very prestigious **Data Hack Summit’2018 by Analytics Vidhya**. (https://www.analyticsvidhya.com/datahack-summit-2018/speakers/souradip-chakraborty/)
+* [2018] - *Youngest Technical Keynote speaker* for the very prestigious **Data Hack Summit’2018 by Analytics Vidhya**.

 ## Data Science Competitions